Reviews You Can Rely On

 Ease of Assembly

-The T2 Pro XT requires tools for assembly.
+The T2 Pro XTR requires tools for assembly.
 The trays must be attached to the main support mast, and some work is also required to attach the plastic front wheel baskets and the rear wheel straps.
-When compared to racks like the 1Up USA which comes fully assembled or the Yakima Dr Tray which requires very limited assembly, this rack is a bit of a project.
-We were able to assemble this model with one person, using the included tools and the addition of a Philips screwdriver.
+Compared to racks like the 1Up USA, which comes fully assembled, or the Hollywood CrossTrack 2, which requires very limited assembly, this rack is a bit of a project.
+We assembled this model with one person, using the included tools and the addition of a Philips screwdriver in about 35 minutes.

 Attaching the trays is best accomplished with the support arm of the rack attached to a vehicle.
 Four hex bolts secure each tray to the support mast.
-If you're averse to assembly, there are many easier racks available, but we feel that the end product is worth the extra assembly time with the T2 Pro XT.
+If you're averse to assembly, many easier racks are available, but we feel that the end product is worth the extra assembly time with the T2 Pro XTR.

 thule t2 pro xtr - the thule t2 pro xt requires some time and patience to assemble.